9 - Transcription

 - The RNA polymerase core enzyme synthesizes RNA in the 5’ to 3’ direction.

 - The RNA polymerase core enzyme catalyzes the formation of a covalent bond between the 3’-OH of the growing RNA strand and the 5’ phosphate group on the incoming nucleoside triphosphate (NTP).
 The NTPs used by the RNA polymerase core enzyme are ATP, UTP, CTP, and GTP.
-Pyrophosphate (PPi) is released during the RNA synthesis reaction.
+The NTP molecules are cleaved during transcription, releasing pyrophosphate (PPi) during the RNA synthesis reaction.

 - RNA synthesis follows the AT/GC rule except that uracil is found in RNA (in other words, transcription follows the AU/GC rule).